hashicorp/terraform-provider-azurerm/website/docs/r/mssql_server_transparent_data_encryption.html.markdown

 ~> **NOTE:** In order to use customer managed keys, the identity of the MSSQL server must have the following permissions on the key vault: 'get', 'wrapKey' and 'unwrapKey'

-~> **NOTE:** If `server_id` denotes a secondary server deployed for DR purposes, then the `key_vault_key_id` should be the same key used for its primary server TDE.
+~> **NOTE:** If `server_id` denotes a secondary server deployed for Disaster Recovery purposes, then the `key_vault_key_id` should be the same key used for its primary server TDE(Transparent data encryption).
 Both primary and secondary servers should be encrypted with same key material.

 ## Attributes Reference